 Day 4: Angkor Wat - (UNESCO)

 Today, we continue our exploration of the magnificent temple complex of Angkor.
 Following breakfast, we will visit the South Gate of Angkor Thom, Bayon Temple, Terrace of the Elephants, Terrace of the Leper King, Royal Enclosure, Phimeanakas and of course, Angkor Wat.

 This morning we leave Phnom Penh by boat as we travel along the Mekong River for our afternoon arrival into Chau Doc, Vietnam.
-We continue to Can Tho to to relax before dinner.
+We continue to Can Tho where we have time to relax before dinner.
 Overnight in Can Tho.

-Day 7: Mekong Delta Boat Journey; Floating Market, Ho Chi Minh City
+Day 8: Mekong Delta Boat Journey, Floating Market, Ho Chi Minh City

 After breakfast we will take a leisurely boat trip to explore the picturesque tributaries of the Lower Mekong Delta (Bassac River).
 Deposits of sediment from the Mekong River formed this rich verdant region.
 We journey to Cai Rang floating markets, which are the liveliest in the region.
 We have lunch in Can Tho at a local restaurant before departing for Ho Chi Minh City (Saigon).
 Overnight in Ho Chi Minh City.